dkorenci/gpt-def-zeroshot/README.md

 # Code and data for the experiments of the article
-# 'Definitions Matter: Guiding GPT for Multi-label Classificatio'
+# 'Definitions Matter: Guiding GPT for Multi-label Classification'

 # CODE